Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 ZADD Students:names 1 'John' 1 'Jane' 1 'Alice' 1 'Bob' 1 'Charlie'
 ```

 And sex more Sorted Sets for index purpose.
-To access by student 3, simply use:
+To access student 3, simply use:
 ```
 HGETALL Students:3
 1) "studentName"